alleaffengaffen/tevbox/README.md

 ## Open Ideas

-Some things to improve:
+- [ ] Install and setup [code-server](https://coder.com/docs/code-server/latest) automatically
-- [ ] Finish configuring the instance (currently it's a blank instance, some tools would be cool)
+- [ ] Provide an easy way to destroy the instance once it's no longer needed (maybe a script that curls openstack API's if the user want's it)
-- [ ] Imform the user about the running instance using a cronjob that executes a curl against Telegram's API
-- [ ] Note: an update to the cloud_init file won't do anything since recreation of the tailnet_key is currently not properly handled (https://github.com/tailscale/terraform-provider-tailscale/issues/144)